Eryadu/Java_Learning/src/String/string.md

 because it is "Immutable".

 s10= "Microsoft"
-it also reference to same "Microsoft" as refrence by s2 due to SCP.
+it also references to same "Microsoft" as reference by s2 due to SCP.

 // In case of new Keyword -----> it create new object outside SCP. ?? all new keyword strings also create same SCP or only literal?